SPRING BEAUTY

 Somewhat stressed by lack of water, it has turned pinkish.

 A very low sprawling plant, barely gets 6 inches high.
+The leaves here, shaped a bit like paddles or flat spoons, have turned a sickly pink.
 Flowers small.

 Leaves Ace of Spades shaped, only half an inch across, on the end of long flattish stalks.